McAfee: Channel stuffing lawsuit

-SEC investigation into share options:
+SEC investigation into share options

 In October 2006, McAfee fired its president Kevin Weiss, and its CEO George Samaneuk resigned under the cloud of a recent SEC investigation which also caused the departure of Kent Roberts, the General Counsel, earlier in the year.
 In late December 2006 both Weiss and Samaneuk had share option grant prices revised upwards by McAfee's board.
-Weiss and Roberts were both exonerated of all wrongdoing from the claims of McAfee in 2009.
+Weiss and Roberts were both exonerated by an arbitrator of all wrongdoing from the claims of McAfee in 2009.

-DAT 5958 update:
+DAT 5958 update

-On April 21, 2010, beginning at approximately 14:00 UTC, millions of computers worldwide running Windows XP Service Pack 3 were affected by an erroneous virus definition file update by McAfee, resulting in the removal of a Windows system file (svchost.exe) on those machines, causing machines to lose network access and, in some cases, enter a reboot loop.
+On April 21, 2010, beginning at approximately 14:00 UTC, millions of computers worldwide running Windows XP Service Pack 3 were affected by an erroneous virus definition file update by McAfee, resulting in the removal of a Windows system file (svchost.exe) on those machines as it was falsely detecting the file as w32/wecorl.a, causing machines to lose network access, sometimes enter a reboot loop and, in some cases, bluescreen.
 McAfee rectified this by removing and replacing the faulty DAT file, version 5958, with an emergency DAT file, version 5959 and has posted a fix for the affected machines in their consumer knowledge base.
 The University of Michigan's medical school reported that 8,000 of its 25,000 computers crashed.
 Police in Lexington, Ky., resorted to hand-writing reports and turned off their patrol car terminals as a precaution.
 Some jails canceled visitation, and Rhode Island hospitals turned away non-trauma patients at emergency rooms and postponed some elective surgeries.
 Australian supermarket Coles reported that 10% (1,100) of its point-of-sales terminals were affected and was forced to shut down stores in both western and southern parts of the country.
 As a result of the outage, McAfee implemented additional QA protocols for any releases that directly impacted critical system files.
 The company also rolled out additional capabilities in Artemis that provide another level of protection against false positives by leveraging a whitelist of hands-off system files.

-DAT 6807-6808 update:
+DAT 6807-6808 update

 In August 2012, an issue with an update to McAfee antivirus for home and enterprise computers turned off the antivirus protection and, in many cases, prevented connection to the Internet.
 McAfee was criticized for being slow to address the problem, forcing network operations to spend time diagnosing the issue.